-A BOGO coupon, in the context of online sales with WooCommerce, is a coupon that your customers can use to redeem one of these types of deals.
+In the context of online sales with WooCommerce, a BOGO coupon is a coupon that your customers can use to redeem one of these types of deals.

-In WooCommerce, it’s actually not possible to run a BOGO style promotion with just the core coupon features.
-You will need an extension that adds the extra BOGO features needed to the store.
+In WooCommerce, running a BOGO-style promotion with just the core coupon features is impossible.
+You will need an extension that adds the extra BOGO features to the store.